theNewDynamic/hugo-module-tnd-forms/README.md

 #### provider

-Any form can be using a specific provided amont the supported ones.
+Any form can be using a specific provided among the supported ones.
 To specify a global default provider, use this key.

 #### css